eaglesky/CodingPractices/AlgorithmsReview.md

     - [Leetcode] Previous three sum problems.
     - [Leetcode] Container With Most Water(Algorithm)
     - [Leetcode] Trapping Rain Water(Multiple Algorithms** and implementation of best solution*)
+  * Pointers moving in the same direction, on different lists.
+    Same as previous, this essentially skips unnecessary comparisons and narrow down the range of comparison.
-  * [Leetcode] Intersection of Two Arrays I and II(Algorithm when the arrays are sorted*).
+    - [Leetcode] Intersection of Two Arrays I and II(Algorithm when the arrays are sorted*).
 Remember the proof.
-  * [Leetcode] Shortest Word Distance II(Implementation*).
+    - [Leetcode] Shortest Word Distance II(Algorithm*).
 O(1) get solution will TLE due to the lone pre-processing time.
 Remember the acceptable two pointer solution, and its proof.
+  * Pointers moving in the same direction, on the same list.
+    Works as if the faster pointer is copying data to another list.
+Need to know why it is not affected by overriding.
+    - Remove duplicates(Maximum allowed duplicates == K).
+Two ways of checking duplicates!
+      * [Leetcode] Remove Duplicates from Sorted Array(Best Algorithm*).
+      * [Leetcode] Remove Duplicates from Sorted Array2(Best Algorithm**).
+Remember the prooves for solutions to both problems.
-  * [Leetcode] Move Zeros(Algorithms*).
+    - [Leetcode] Move Zeros(Algorithms*).
 Remember both algorithms and how to prove them!
+* [Leetcode] Shortest Word Distance(Algorithm*).
+It looks similar to another problem, but I forgot which one.
+* [Leetcode] Shortest Word Distance III(Algorithm*).
+A follow-up of above.
+Easy to make mistake here!